 SortOrder | Number (Long Integer) | Adjust to suit desired display order in the menu |

 Add records to the table.
-The records used for the sample menu are shown below:
+The records used for the sample menu are shown

 DisplayName | ObjectName | ObjectType | SortOrder |